-Dr. Dre is the man behind the production of NWA’s earliest hits, Snoop Dogg’s most notarized songs like, “Gin & Juice” and “Whats My Name”, the classic albums of The Chronic and Chronic 2001.
-Also, not to forget the numerous production credits for 2Pac, Eminem, Nas, The Game, Kendrick Lamar, 50 Cent, and Busta Rhymes, with a career spanning from the late 1980s to the 2000s.
+Dr. Dre is the man behind the production of NWA’s earliest hits, Snoop Dogg’s most notarized songs like, “Gin & Juice” and “Whats My Name,” and the classic albums of The Chronic and Chronic 2001.
+While being credit for West Coast hip hop’s earliest success, Dr. Dre cannot be mentioned without the recognition of his numerous production credits with artists like 2Pac, Eminem, Nas, The Game, Kendrick Lamar, 50 Cent, Mary J Blige, and Busta Rhymes, a career spanning from the late 1980s to the 2000s.

 Mike Will Made It

 No producer was hotter than the Atlanta native during the 2010s, as the rap game was transitioning to a new era of hip hop producers.
 With Gucci Mane being his first major production credit, Mike Will Made It would go on to produce for Kanye West, Future, Meek Mill, 2 Chainz, Juicy J, Kendrick Lamar, Lil Wayne, and just about every big named rap artist, along with pop stars like Miley Cyrus.